Jimmy Star

-Jimmy Star (born October 15, 1964) is an American radio/television host, actor, writer, clothing designer, and publicist.
+Jimmy Star is an American radio/television host, actor, writer, clothing designer, and publicist.

 Early life

 He was born in Miami, Florida.

 Career

 The Jimmy Star Show with Ron Russell

 Star is the host of The Jimmy Star Show with Ron Russell, which he shares with his husband Ron Russell.
 Ron is an actor, host, the producer, and Golden Age Hollywood expert.

 As part of the show, Russell interviewed celebrities such as Tony Curtis, Tippi Hedren, Tab Hunter, Dean Cain and Pink.

 Publicist and public relations expert

-Jimmy Star is president of World Star PR.
+Star is president of World Star PR.

 Author

-Jimmy Star is an author.
+Star is an author.
 He wrote Charlie Chaplin: Silent Icon and wrote a chapter entitled "Secrets of Social Media Success" in The Change 16: Insights Into Self-empowerment.

 Actor

-Jimmy Star appeared in several Marvel Cinematic Universe films.
+Star appeared in several Marvel Cinematic Universe films.
 He appeared in 2010 in The Incubus, and in 2011 in Son of Morning.

-He has appeared in eight different billion dollar movies (second only to Samuel L. Jackson), including Star Wars, Tenet, Captain America and Iron Man.

 Clothing designer

-Since 1998, Jimmy Star has been an accomplished celebrity clothing and fashion designer.
+Since 1998, Star has been a celebrity clothing and fashion designer.